 After an extended confidential mediation process with legal counsel for many of the claimants covered by the tolling agreements, the Company determined during 2014 that, while it denies any and all liability, in light of the costs and risks of litigation, settlement of certain claims was appropriate.
-During the three and six months ended June 30, 2015, the Company recorded pre-tax charges of \$6.6 million and \$13.8 million, respectively, to reflect the estimated cost of settling a number of the product liability claims covered by the tolling agreements.
-During the three and six months ended June 30, 2016, the Company recorded pre-tax charges of \$4.4 million and \$6.3 million, respectively, related to these product liability claims.
+During the nine months ended September 30, 2016, and 2015, the Company recorded pre-tax charges of \$6.3 million and \$13.8 million, respectively, to reflect the estimated cost of settling a number of the product liability claims covered by the tolling agreements.
+No charges were recorded during the three months ended September 30, 2016, and 2015, related to these claims.

 The Company's estimate of the anticipated cost of resolving these claims is based on negotiations with attorneys for claimants who have participated in the mediation process.
 Nonetheless, it is possible that more claims will be made by additional individuals and that the claimants whose claims were not resolved through the mediation program, as well as those claimants who have not participated in mediations, will choose to pursue greater amounts in a court of law.
 Consequently, the final outcome of these claims is dependent on many variables that are difficult to predict and the ultimate cost associated with these product liability claims may be materially different than the amount of the current estimate and accruals and could have a material adverse effect on the Company's business, financial position, and future results of operations.
 Although there is a reasonable possibility that a loss in excess of the amount recognized exists, the Company is unable to estimate the possible loss or range of loss in excess of the amount recognized at this time.
-As of June 30, 2016, and December 31, 2015, a total of \$26.1 million and \$24.4 million, respectively, were included in other accrued liabilities in the accompanying Condensed Consolidated Balance Sheets related to the tolled product liability claims.
+As of September 30, 2016, and December 31, 2015, a total of \$24.8 million and \$24.4 million, respectively, were included in other accrued liabilities in the accompanying Condensed Consolidated Balance Sheets related to the tolled product liability claims.